 - Take a minimum of 12 credits per semester for a total of 48 credits.

-- Prepare a master's thesis, according to the guidelines set forth by the Cornell Graduate School before the deadline of early May of your graduation year.
+- Prepare a master's thesis, according to the guidelines set forth by the Cornell Graduate School.

 While the Graduate School requires two registration units at a minimum (two semesters of full-time study; Code of Legislation of the Graduate Faculty, p.
-20), the School of Hotel Administration requires that all M.S. students be in residence at Cornell for a minimum of four semesters (for 4 registration units; one registration unit represents the satisfactory completion of one academic semester of full-time study or research).
+20), the School of Hotel Administration requires that all MS students be in residence at Cornell for a minimum of four semesters.

-Each master’s student is required to complete a minimum of 16 courses that their special committee has decided are appropriate to their area of study.
+Each master’s student is required to complete a minimum of 16 courses that his/her special committee has decided are appropriate to his/her area of study.
 In addition, each master’s student is required to register for one major and one minor.
 The special committee member who represents an approved subject or concentration on a special committee determines the specific requirements for the student (Code of Legislation of the Graduate Faculty, p.
-30).
+29).

 - Physical Education (PE) courses do not count toward required graduation credits.